Integrity and

 they can be sometimes.

-aspects of their feelings, thoughts and relationships with other people much of
+countless aspects of their feelings, thoughts and relationships with other

-the time.
-Everyone understands some other people's feelings and thinking, and
+people much of the time.
+Everyone understands some other people's feelings and

-communicates reasonably, to some degrees, to obtain what they need and to
+thinking and communicates reasonably to some degrees to obtain what they need

 Don't maintain a relationship with